Confidence-based Reasoning in Stochastic Constraint Programming: Formal background

+A practical example that further clarifies this discussion is found in inventory control.
+It is customary in inventory control problems to enforce service level constraints such as

+where $N$ represents the length of the planning horizon and $I_t$ is the inventory level at the end of period $t$.
+The above set of constraints means that the probability of stocking out in a given period should be less than $1-\alpha$; regardless what happens in other periods.
+A more restrictive service level requirement would be

+This latter restriction means that the probability of stocking out in at least one of the $N$ periods should be less than $1-\alpha$.

-\subsection{Confidence Interval Analysis}
+\subsection{Confidence interval analysis}

 Confidence interval analysis is a well established technique in statistics.
 Informally, confidence intervals are a useful tool for computing, from a given set of experimental results, a range of values that, with a certain confidence level (or confidence probability), will cover the actual value of a parameter that is being estimated.
 Consider a discrete random variable that follows a Bernoulli distribution.
-Accordingly, such a variable may produce only two outcomes, i.e. ``yes'' and ``no'', with probability $p$ and $1-p$, respectively.
-Let us assume that the value $p$ --- the ``yes'' probability --- is unknown.
-Obviously, if we observe the outcome of a Bernoulli trial once, the data collected will not reveal much about the value of $p$.
-Nevertheless, in practice, we may be interested in ``estimating'' $p$, by repeatedly observing the behavior of the random variable in a sequence of Bernoulli trials.
+Accordingly, such a variable may produce only two outcomes, i.e. ``yes'' and ``no'', with probability $q$ and $1-q$, respectively.
+Let us assume that the value $q$ --- the ``yes'' probability --- is unknown.
+Obviously, if we observe the outcome of a Bernoulli trial once, the data collected will not reveal much about the value of $q$.
+Nevertheless, in practice, we may be interested in ``estimating'' $q$, by repeatedly observing the behavior of the random variable in a sequence of Bernoulli trials.
 This problem is well-known in statistics and both exact and approximate techniques are available for performing this estimation \cite{cloppears34,agresticloull98}.
 The estimation produced by the methods available in the literature typically does not come as a point estimate, rather it consists of an interval of values computed from a set of representative samples for the quantity being estimated.
 This interval is known as ``confidence interval'' and consists of a range of values that, with a certain confidence probability $\alpha$, covers the actual value of the parameter that is being estimated.